kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 See `obl:npmod` vs. `obl:tmod` vs `nmod:tmod`

+### `obl:npmod` vs. `nmod:npmod`
+In the uncommon situation where `obl:npmod` is used to describe the frequency of a recurring event or state, and both the head and the dependent of the `obl:npmod` relationship are nouns, then the `nmod:npmod` tag is used instead.
+- `Yes she is having physical therapy 3 times_NN_head a week_NN_nmod:npmod .`

 ### `obl:npmod` vs. `obl:tmod` vs `nmod:tmod`

 `obl:tmod` and `nmod:tmod` dependencies are nominal `obl` and `nmod` dependencies which specify time.